wp-plugins/wp-old-post-date-remover/readme.txt

 1. After WP Old Post Date Remover
 1. Settings page (version 2.0)
 == Changelog ==

+= 2.2.6 =
+* added `time,` and `p.post-meta.date-extra,` for compatibility with the Blaskan and OptimizePress themes, respectively.

 = 2.2.5 =
 * added `.meta time` for compatibility with Sampression theme.